RaoNomanVD/BLOC_Pattern/README.md

-# BLOC - State Mangement
+# BLOC - State Mangement Flutter

 This project base on bloc implementation in your project.Call data from web Api an parse it respective model and use it on UI.

-# Over Project

 ## Getting Started

-This project is a starting point for a Flutter application.
+So before go into deep in this project , first we need to understand what Bloc is , why use it & how to use it.

 A few resources to get you started if this is your first Flutter project: